myriadrf/LimeSuiteNG/docs/development/buildSource/buildWindows.rst

 Installing the built software
 -----------------------------

-Optionally can be installed into system, installation requires to be ran with Administrative privileges.
+Optionally library can be installed into system, installation requires to be ran with Administrative privileges.

 Continuing on from the previous command block, execute: